The Music Theory Society of New York State

 - A Treasurer, who shall collect membership dues, receive all monies and deposit them in the name of the Society.
 With the authorization of the Board of Directors, the Treasurer shall invest any funds not needed for current disbursements.

 - The Treasurer shall pay all bills and make a report to the Society at the Annual Meeting, and also such other reports as the Board of Directors may direct.

-- The financial records of the Society shall be reviewed annually by an external agency and the results shall be reported to the members of the Society.
+- The financial records of the Society shall be reviewed once every four years by an external agency and the results shall be reported to the members of the Society.

 Section 5.
 Members-at-Large